 Cities and suburbs face billions of dollars in investments and repairs to comply with Clean Water Act standards.
 The NRDC outlines some of the urban water conservation methods municipalities can take to reduce stress on these infrastructure systems.

-Aug 13, 2014 The National Resources Defense Council
+Aug 13, 2014 The Natural Resources Defense Council

 A report from the Long Island Index explores the economic impact of a new Third Track on the Long Island Rail Road.

 A repair crew was en route to investigate a complaint of gas odor when the two five-story, one-hundred-year-old buildings in East Harlem exploded, killing seven with eight still missing as of press time.
 Leaking cast iron pipelines may be to blame.

 Mar 14, 2014 WNYC

 Updating the U.S.'s aging infrastructure requires legislative common sense, says Rep. Bill Shuster.

 Andrew C. Revkin follows researchers in Boston on the hunt to map and measure leaky pipes hemorrhaging natural gas out onto the street.

 Nov 26, 2012 NY Times: Dot Earth